lilianabs/Research/README.md

 # Research

-This repository contains some code that I've developed for research.
-More details soon!
+This repository contains the code that I've developed for simulation and data analysis.